Timelines published by our users.

 [Created]

-The Disasters of War is a series of 82 prints created by the Spanish painter and printmaker Francisco Goya.
+Francisco Goya.
+Etching, drypoint, burin.
+106 The Disasters of War is a series of 82 prints created by the Spanish painter & printmaker.
 Although Goya did not make known his intention when creating the plates, art historians view them as a visual protest against the violence of the [1808] Dos de Mayo Uprising, the subsequent cruel war that ended in Spanish victory in the Peninsular War of [1808]–[1814] and the setbacks to the liberal cause following the restoration of the Bourbon monarchy.
-106

 [Created]

-Grande Odalisque, also known as Une Odalisque or La Grande Odalisque, is an oil painting by Jean-Auguste-Dominique Ingres depicting an odalisque, or concubine.
+Jean-Auguste- Dominique Ingres.
+Oil on canvas.
+107 Grande Odalisque, also known as Une Odalisque or La Grande Odalisque, is an oil painting depicting an odalisque, or concubine.
 Ingres' contemporaries considered the work to signify Ingres' break from Neoclassicism, indicating a shift toward exotic Romanticism.
-107

 [Created]

-Liberty Leading the People is a painting of the Romantic era by the French artist Eugène Delacroix, commemorating the July Revolution of 1830 that toppled King Charles X. A bare-breasted "woman of the people" with a Phrygian cap personifying the concept and Goddess of Liberty, accompanied by a young boy brandishing a pistol in each hand, leads a group of various people forward over a barricade and the bodies of the fallen while holding aloft 108
+Eugène Delacroix.
+Oil on canvas.
+108 Liberty Leading the People is a painting of the Romantic era by the French artist, commemorating the July Revolution of 1830 that toppled King Charles X. A bare-breasted "woman of the people" with a Phrygian cap personifying the concept and Goddess of Liberty, accompanied by a young boy brandishing a pistol in each hand, leads a group of various people forward over a barricade and the bodies of the fallen while holding aloft the flag of the revolution.

 [Created]

-The Oxbow (View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm) by Thomas Cole.
+Thomas Cole.
+Oil on canvas.
+109 The Oxbow (View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm).
 View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm, commonly known as The Oxbow, is a seminal American landscape painting by Thomas Cole, founder of the Hudson River School.
 The painting depicts a Romantic panorama of the Connecticut River Valley just after a thunderstorm.
 It has been interpreted as a confrontation between wilderness and civilization.
-109

 [Created]